-Disclosures-Transfers of Financial Assets - Amendments to IFRS 7 (effective for annual periods beginning on or after 1 January 2012).
+Disclosures - Transfers of Financial Assets - Amendments to IFRS 7 (effective for annual periods beginning on or after 1 July 2011).
 The amendment requires additional disclosures in respect of risk exposures arising from transferred financial assets.
-The amendment includes a requirement to disclose by class of asset the nature, carrying amount and a description of the risks and rewards of financial assets that have been transferred to another party yet remain on the entity's balance sheet.
+The amendment includes a requirement to disclose by class of asset the nature, carrying amount and a description of the risks and rewards of financial assets that have been transferred to another party, yet remain on the entity's balance sheet.
 Disclosures are also required to enable a user to understand the amount of any associated liabilities, and the relationship between the financial assets and associated liabilities.
-Where financial assets have been derecognised but the entity is still exposed to certain risks and rewards associated with the transferred asset, additional disclosure is required to enable the effects of those risks to be understood.
-The Group does not expect the amendments to have any material effect on its financial statements.
+Where financial assets have been derecognised, but the entity is still exposed to certain risks and rewards associated with the transferred asset, additional disclosure is required to enable the effects of those risks to be understood.
+The amendment did not have an impact on the Company and the Group's financial statements.